K-PaaS/application-platform-guide-eng/install/service/pinpoint.md

 <br>

 ### <div id='3.3'> 3.3.
-PaaS-TA에서 서비스 신청
+Apply for service in PaaS-TA

-Sample Web App에서 Pinpoint 서비스를 사용하기 위해서는 서비스 신청(Provision)을 해야 한다.
+To use the Pinpoint service in the Sample Web App, you must apply for a service (Provision).
-*참고: 서비스 신청시 PaaS-TA에서 서비스를 신청 할 수 있는 사용자로 로그인이 되어 있어야 한다.
+*Note: When applying for a service, you must be logged in as a user who can apply for a service in PaaS-TA.

-- 먼저 PaaS-TA Marketplace에서 서비스가 있는지 확인을 한다.
+- check whether there is a service in the PaaS-TA Marketplace first.

 > $ cf marketplace